More students enroll in schools, and we build more schools each year. The challenge remains the same.

 Another reason for low-productive classrooms is the extra burden of the teacher’s administrative tasks.
 These could be checking the test papers, creating visual aids, evaluating work, and more.

-Meanwhile, there are other reasons why students could under-perform in school.
+Meanwhile, there are other reasons students could underperform in school.
 Some of them are:

 - Bully And Abuse